ldsands/UsefulCodeSnippets/other_software/powershell.md

 ## PowerShell profiles

 - to make functions and other settings persist across terminals, reboots and closing PowerShell run the following code
+    - for linux just change the $PROFILE.CurrentUserAllHosts to $profile

 ```PowerShell
 code $PROFILE.CurrentUserAllHosts